Published: Feb, 21, 2023 | By: Apinia Rims

 Seeing how many students come to Thailand from all over the world to learn Thai tells you just how many people are interested in learning Thai.

 But is Thai hard to learn?
-Will you actually be able to learn the language well enough to speak with Thai people and use it while you live or travel there?
+Will you actually be able to learn the language well enough to speak with Thai people and use it while you live or travel in Thailand?

 Let me answer this question for you and give you some more information you can hopefully use when doing your research before beginning your Thai language-learning journey.